-Music school program directors and teaching artists are not trained nor are they equipped to address repairs during contact hours.
+Program directors and teaching artists are not trained or equipped to address repairs.
 Further, while 10-year-old violinist can easily recognize a deflated soccer ball, she has no comparative experience with string instrument functionality, so, sadly, instrument malfunction is internalized as a personal shortcoming.

 Please watch the first few minutes of this 15-minute video from the neuroscience department at Northwestern University on music education specific to poverty population children.
 (It will open in a separate tab.)

-The second function of StringWizards is college readiness for volunteer interns.
-We are a collegiate level, multi-discipline, social entrepreneurship experience edited back for a secondary school setting.
+The second function of StringWizards is non profit management with an eye to college readiness for volunteer interns.
+We are a collegiate level, multi-discipline, social entrepreneurship experience.
 There are three course outcomes for the shop participants

 Learn violin repair,